Wauwatosa West High School: History

 Overcrowding of the city's only high school led the city to build a new high school on the west side of the newly enlarged city.
 Built in 1960 at 11100 West Center Street and opened in 1961, it was called Wauwatosa West High School.
 The original high school was renamed Wauwatosa East.
-Because the Longfellow and Hawthorne Junior High Schools were also overcrowded, another school was built in 1969 just west of this building at 11400 West Center Street.
-When the new building opened, it became Wauwatosa West High School, and the previous building became Whitman Junior High School.
+Because the Longfellow and Hawthorne Junior High Schools were also overcrowded, another school was built in 1969 just west of this building at 11400 West Center Street.When the new building opened, it became Wauwatosa West High School, and the previous building became Whitman Junior High School.
 Originally scheduled for completion in 1970, a fire damaged part of the building during construction, delaying its opening until 1971.

-In 1993, an associate principal was shot and killed by a 21-year-old former student inside the school.
+On December 1, 1993, 46-year-old Dale Breitlow, the school's associate principal, was shot and killed by 21-year-old Leonard McDowell inside a hallway.
+McDowell, a former student, was convicted of first degree intentional homicide for the shooting and was sentenced to life in prison.

 Enrollment

-As of the 2017-18 school year, the school had an enrollment of 1,152 students and 68.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.9:1.
+As of the 2017–18 school year, the school had an enrollment of 1,152 students and 68.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.9:1.
 There were 169 students (14.7% of enrollment) eligible for free lunch and 29 (2.5% of students) eligible for reduced-cost lunch.

 Extracurricular activities

 Athletics

 The school won the Wisconsin State Boys Volleyball Championship in 1964, defeating Antigo High School in a pool of 70 participating schools.

 The boys' swimming team won the 1971 state championship, defeating runner-up Waukesha High School in a field of 77 participating schools.

 The city on June 4, 2002, gave Wauwatosa West the go-ahead to begin construction on a $1.5 million upgrade of its athletic facilities.

-The school dance team (division 2) known as "TDT" or Trojan Dance Team has won multiple state championships since they began the team.
+The school dance team (division 2) known as "TDT" or Trojan Dance Team has won multiple WACPC state championships in 2018, 2020, 2022, and 2023 since they began the team.